0xPolygonMiden/miden-vm/docs/src/design/chiplets/bitwise.md

 # Bitwise Chiplet

 In this note we describe how to compute bitwise AND, OR, and XOR operations on 32-bit values and the constraints required for proving correct execution.
-It assumes some familiarity with [permutation checks](https://hackmd.io/@arielg/ByFgSDA7D).

 Assume that $a$ and $b$ are field elements in a 64-bit prime field.
 Assume also that $a$ and $b$ are known to contain values smaller than $2^{32}$.
 We want to compute $a \oplus b \rightarrow z$, where $\oplus$ is either bitwise AND, OR, or XOR, and $z$ is a field element containing the result of the corresponding bitwise operation.